kucrut/bedrock/README.md

 * Environment variables with [Dotenv](https://github.com/vlucas/phpdotenv)
 * Easy development environments with [VVV](https://github.com/10up/varying-vagrant-vagrants/)

-WP Base is meant as a base for you to fork and modify to fit your needs.
+WP Stack is meant as a base for you to fork and modify to fit your needs.
 It is delete-key friendly and you can strip out or modify any part of it.
-You'll also want to customize WP Base with settings specific to your sites/company.
+You'll also want to customize WP Stack with settings specific to your sites/company.

 Much of the philosphy behind Bedrock is inspired by the [Twelve-Factor App](http://12factor.net/) methodology including the [WordPress specific version](http://roots.io/twelve-factor-wordpress/).